create-atl-delete/summoner/README.md

 <img src="https://raw.githubusercontent.com/create-atl-delete/summoner/main/images/demo.png" width=60%>

 ### Why do I need this?
 Security and stability.
-The SSM agent running on the instance only needs outbound internet connectivity. **There's no need for the instance to have a public IP or any inbound rules in its Security Groups.** The instance can only be accessed via SSM by a user that has authenticated to the AWS account in which it resides.
+The SSM agent running on the instance only needs outbound internet connectivity. **There's no need for the instance to have a public IP or any inbound rules in its Security Groups.** If configured as such, the instance can only be accessed via SSM by a user that has authenticated to the AWS account in which it resides.
 Depending on your orgnization, the route used by Summoner connections might also be a more direct route.

 ### But wait, there's more!
 Summoner can also configure your local machine for USB redirection.
 You can plug in a physical software license dongle (or any other USB device) and route it through RDP to the instance.